 Russian Borzoi was a must for kennels of Russian landowners of XIX century.
 This greyhound runs with a speed of 55 km per hour.
 Because of their docile nature and exceptional speed, they enjoy the deserved respect among hunters.
 This is one of the most beautiful breeds in the world.
 They are a symbol of Russian aristocracy.
 In XVII- XIX hunting with hounds was very popular.
 They were highly valued and were given away to eminent personalities.
 This breed is the result of a cross between Arabian hound with a Russian wolf type dog.

 7. Afghan hound

 The Afghan hound is seventh in this ranking.
 This is a magnificent and very elegant dog which differs from their own kind of royal grandeur and dignity.
-Afghan hounds can run with at least 50 kilometers per hour, and some can reach speeds up to 60 km per hour.
+Afghan hounds can run with at least 50 kilometres per hour, and some can reach speeds up to 60 km per hour.
 The exotic appearance of these dogs combines strength, beauty and elegance.
-In its homeland Afghan hounds are a national pride and wealth of the country.
-They have a reputation for being fearless and fast hunters, because for centuries they were reliable assistants in hunting wolves, jackals and leopards.
+In its homeland, Afghan hounds are a national pride and wealth of the country.
+They have a reputation for being fearless and fast hunters because for centuries they were reliable assistants in hunting wolves, jackals and leopards.
 It is important to know that throughout its long history this breed has undergone very little change.
-This is due to special treatment.
 For a long time, it was forbidden to sell and export it abroad.
 The Afghan hound does not coexist well with other animals and is not very friendly when meeting dogs for a walk or exhibitions.
-This breed is not just beautiful, but also obedient, calm and good.
+This breed is not just beautiful, but also obedient, calm and a great companion.

 8. Siberian Husky